Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 Read it this way.

 1. Historical line means known actual revenue.
-2. Test forecast shows how the model performed on held out history.
+2. Test forecast shows how the model performed on held-out history.
 3. Future forecast shows projected unknown periods.
 4. Interval bands show the forecast range.

-Use it to check whether the model follows real behavior, whether it predicts too high or too low, and how wide the future range is.
+Use this chart to check whether the model follows real behavior, predicts too high or too low, and shows a narrow or wide future range.

 Test Forecast Table